For this term, the enriched CS 245E will follow fairly closely

 Cambridge University Press, 2004.

-For questions regarding course material and/or logistics, do any/all of
+For questions regarding course material, logistics, and/or online

 If your question has general interest,

 Contact the instructor, either at the announced "office" hours, or

 Contact the IA, either at the announced "office" hours, or via